www-codeblock-io/Sovereign/README.md

   ```

 ### Install AppImageLauncher

-Install this little helper designed to improve your AppImage experience on your computer.
+Install this little helper, it automatically creats an app icon for launching apps rather than having to use the command line to launch.
   ```bash copy
   sudo apt install software-properties-common sudo add-apt-repository ppa:appimagelauncher-team/stable